Automattic/wp-calypso/packages/composite-checkout/README.md

 - `activeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is active.
 It is also displayed when the step is inactive but is hidden by CSS.
 - `incompleteStepContent?: React.ReactNode`.
 Displays as the content of the step when it is inactive and incomplete as defined by the `isCompleteCallback`.
 It is also displayed when the step is active but is hidden by CSS.
 - `completeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is inactive and complete as defined by the `isCompleteCallback`.
 It is also displayed when the step is active but is hidden by CSS.
-- `isCompleteCallback?: ({paymentData: object}) => boolean`.
+- `isCompleteCallback?: ({paymentData: object, activeStep: object}) => boolean`.
 Used to determine if a step is complete for purposes of validation.
 Default is a function returning false.
 - `isEditableCallback?: ({paymentData: object}) => boolean`.
 Used to determine if an inactive step should display an "Edit" button.
 Default is a function returning false.
 - `getEditButtonAriaLabel?: () => string`.
 Used to fill in the `aria-label` attribute for the "Edit" button if one exists.
 - `getNextStepButtonAriaLabel?: () => string`.
 Used to fill in the `aria-label` attribute for the "Continue" button if one exists.